 Disciplinary Committee.
 This committee will consist of the following: The Hon.
 President

-Chairman/Secretary
+Chairman/Chairman

-At least one of the captains of the two ΧΙ’s not involved in the incident(s) leading to the meeting of the committee
+At least one of the captains of the three ΧΙ’s not involved in the incident(s) leading to the meeting of the committee

 In the case of 2f) above, all three captains are to be part of the committee.